isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/Stay Home Notice (SHN) & SHN Dedicated Facilities (SDF).md

 ### SHN Dedicated Facilities (SDF)

-Travellers arriving from Red List countries/regions</a> are required by default to serve their SHN at an SDF.
+Travellers arriving from <a href="/shn-and-swab-summary" target="_blank">Restricted Category countries/regions</a> are required by default to serve their SHN at an SDF.
 Due to the fast-changing demands for SDFs, <b>travellers will be assigned to an available SDF only upon arrival</b>.
 Travellers who wish to book an SDF suite at a specific hotel at higher cost, may click <a href="/health/shn/sdfupgrade">here</a> to find out more.

 The cost of a 7-day SDF stay is typically S$1,015 per person per room.
 A further breakdown is provided in the table below*.
 The exact costs for the SDF stay will be made known to travellers during the entry approval application process for pass holders, or during check-in at the SDF for Singapore Citizens and Permanent Residents.
 Travellers who fail to pay for the SDF cost may be charged interest for late payments.
 Please refer to the <a href="/faq#shnsdf">FAQs</a> for more information.